Skip to content

 The purpose of the resume is not to get hired on the spot, but to arouse enough interest that the recruiter and the hiring team can’t wait to hear more about you.
 Resist the urge to jam pack your resume full of every experience you think they need to know about.
 You need to save some tales for the interview.

 DON’T lie on your resume.
 Ever.

 Sure, a lot of people do it, including top executives.
-But these days it is remarkably easy to detect resume liars.
+But these days it’s remarkably easy to detect resume liars.
 Getting caught can cost you a dream job, tarnish your career, kill your professional reputation, and even have legal consequences.
-A good rule of thumb: don’t include anything that you couldn’t verify if asked to do so.
+A good rule of thumb: Don’t include anything that you couldn’t verify if asked to do so.

-DON’T include anything irrelevant to the job you are applying for.
+DON’T include anything irrelevant to the job you’re applying for.

-This includes punctuation, spelling, grammar, formatting, and fonts.
+This includes punctuation, spelling, grammar, formatting and fonts.
 These are the first things recruiters and hiring managers look for to disqualify candidates.
-This is also a good reason to use a resume builder, as it corrects a lot of these mistakes automatically.
+A resume builder can be a big help here, as it offers a spell-checker, and corrects a lot of formatting mistakes automatically.

 DON’T copy and paste parts of other resumes and insert them into yours.

 Recruiters are masters at detecting imposters and will immediately slam the door on a phony.
 You want to get hired for who you are, so show confidence in that person.
 Express yourself naturally but professionally, using your own words.